shoqkhalidd/stt-tts/README.md

 for the text to speech part
-in the tts() methods make sure to change the apikeys and the url for it to work first it'll read the sentence that was made by the stt aka the res.ttx it'll synthesize said text to a speech note the voice of the narrator can be changed [here](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices)
+in the tts() methods make sure to change the apikeys and the url for it to work first it'll read the sentence that was made by the stt aka the res.ttx it'll synthesize said text into a [mp3 file](speech.mp3)

+#### note:
+the voice of the narrator can be changed [here](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices)

 ## Requirements